 The summit, organised by the Strategic Water Partners Network, the National Business Initiative and the Royal Danish Embassy, provided an often-neglected opportunity for public and private financiers to become involved in the initial planning and project conceptualisation stage of the new National Water and Sanitation Master Plan.
 By involving such financiers early in the process, it is hoped that the master plan can be designed in a way which is as beneficial to the country as it is attractive to investment.

-Expert speakers noted that South Africa faced water services challenges on a number of fronts, including supply, ageing infrastructure, the need for new infrastructure, significant non-revenue water losses and the issue of revenue collection.
-They underlined the need for innovative new infrastructure funding models and new approaches to water management to minimise losses and improve revenue generation and collection to reduce the budget gap in the sector.
+South Africa faces water services challenges on a number of fronts, including supply, ageing infrastructure, the need for new infrastructure, significant non-revenue water losses and the issue of revenue collection.